The Failure of Demobilization in Star Wars’ New Republic

 It is this structure of incentives and requirements that is the essence of DDR.
 By allowing ex-combatants to give up their weaponry, abandon old military structures, and re-enter society the New Republic effectively prevents its surviving enemies from existing forever outside the state, heavily armed and plotting revenge.
 While this is rarely a popular practice among liberated civilians, the fact of the matter is that the most crucial goal of a new regime after successfully seizing power is to neutralize the holdovers from the former regime: as even a minor remnant or warlord organization (like the First Order) can quickly metastasize from a regional threat into a galactic one.

-This failure to capitalize on the Galactic Concordance and fully demobilize former imperials is nothing less than a tragedy.
+This failure to capitalize on the Galactic Concordance that dissolved the empire and fully demobilize former imperials is nothing less than a tragedy.
 In order to avoid repeating it, the same mistakes cannot be allowed to be made once again with the thousands of surviving First Order soldiers, officers, and bureaucrats.
 The complete elimination of Sheev Palpatine’s legacy and murderous ideology will take time, patience, and a concerted effort to rehabilitate our enemies in order to create a stronger republic than ever before.

 “Galactic Concordance.”
 Wookieepedia.
 Accessed May 4, 2021. https://starwars.fandom.com/wiki/Galactic_Concordance.